wez/govee2mqtt/docs/FAQ.md

 Check out [this page](SKUS.md) for more details on supported devices.

+## Please add support for HXXXX

+As is explained in [this page](SKUS.md), there is little direct knowledge of specific devices in this software, which acts as a bridge into Govee's documented and undocumented APIs.
+There isn't anything practical that can be done here to directly control a device that isn't supported by Govee's APIs.

 ## The device MAC addresses shown in the logs don't match the MACs on my network!?

 Govee device IDs are not network MAC addresses.
 For some devices the device ID